 Optocouplers, also known as optoisolators or photocouplers, have been used to achieve galvanic isolation in electronic circuits for more than 40 years.
 Optocouplers use an LED and phototransistor to enable signal communication without the transfer of current.
 Historically, optocouplers have been popular because they were a low-cost solution.
-However, given the advancements in digital isolation technology, are optocouplers really the most cost-effective method to achieve galvanic isolation for an RS-485 system?
+However, given the advancements in digital isolation technology, are optocouplers really the most cost-effective method to isolate common interfaces, such as RS-485 and controller area network (CAN)?

 Figure 1: An isolated RS-485 design using optocouplers

-RS-485 is a common communication interface in these systems because of its reliability over long distances.
-When RS-485 nodes are placed at locations with different ground potentials, common-mode noise can cause communication errors, resulting in a need for isolation to prevent these ground-potential differences.
-Using a bulky optocoupler solution to isolate RS-485 can force designers to make compromises elsewhere in the system, driving the need for smaller isolated interface solutions.
+As industrial systems move toward smaller overall solution sizes and increased functionality with each new product generation, system designers often face board space constraints when adapting designs to meet this trend.
+For example, motor drives, such as AC and servo drives, which are used to control speed, position, and torque to a motor and are used extensively in industrial automation.
+These systems need to communicate with a PLC controller, typically through an RS-485 or CAN interface, to execute commands or transfer status of critical drive parameters.
+The RS-485 and CAN protocols are often used in these systems because of their reliability over long distances.
+When these nodes are placed at locations with different ground potentials, common-mode noise can cause communication errors, resulting in a need for isolation to prevent this ground-potential difference.
+Using a bulky optocoupler solution to isolate RS-485 or CAN interfaces can force designers to make compromises elsewhere in the system, driving the need for smaller isolated interface solutions.

 In addition to the large solution size, many designers will also encounter these performance concerns with optocouplers: